smash-transport/smash-vhlle-hybrid/README.md

 where `[...]` denote the paths to the `smash/build` direcory, the `vhlle` directory and the `hadronSampler/build` directory.
 The binaries of the precompiled submodules are expected to be located therein.

 All subtargets corresponding to the predefined collision setups have been created by `cmake`.
-To run, for example, a Gold-Gold collision at sqrt(s) = 8.8 GeV, execute the following:

-    make AuAu_8.8

-which will start the full chain of simulations and run the entire hybrid evolution.
-Alternatively, you can run the different stages step by step by executing the following commands in the given order:
+To more easily divide to full hybrid run into smaller pieces, different targets are created for all steps of the simulation.
+They have to be run one after the other in the order specified below.
+For a Au+Au collision at sqrt(s) = 8.8 GeV, this chain is executed via:

     make AuAu_8.8_IC
     make AuAu_8.8_hydro